Tintorettor Jishu (film)

-Tintorettor Jishu (টিনটোরেটোর যীশু) (lit.
+Tintorettor Jishu (lit.
 'Tintoretto's Jesus') is a 2008 Indian Bengali thriller film directed by Sandip Ray based on the story of the same name by Satyajit Ray.
 It is the third film of the New Feluda Franchise, as well as the sequel of Kailashey Kelenkari (2007).
 Sagar Bhowmik, a Bengali painter painted the depiction of Tintoretto's Jesus used in the film.

 Plot

 The Niyogi family have a famous painting by the Italian master Tintoretto.
 However, not everyone is aware of the value of the painting.
 One of the family members steals it, and international buyers are interested in it.
 Feluda chases the criminals all the way to Hong Kong.
 There was a surprise waiting for him there.
 Eventually, Feluda (with the help of a relative stranger) succeeds in solving the mystery.